-As the first post on this Medium page, I thought it would be interesting to reflect on the events that put me on the path to building the Revere app.
+As the first post on Revere’s blog, I thought it would be interesting to reflect on the events that put me on the path to building the app.
 It came from a very personal problem: being bad at building relationships with people, mainly because I was bad at remembering names, details, and conversations I’ve had with people (and the embarrassment and guilt that came along with it).
 Revere is basically the more approachable, easier-to-use version of the cobbled together tool I made for myself that helped me be better.
 There’s a lot of interesting detail and drama in between the lines of the below story, but this is a good start.

-I am terrible with names, I forget them constantly.
+I’m terrible with names, I forget them constantly.
 I forget the names of people I meet within minutes, I’ve forgotten people I’ve worked with for years, and regularly go to parties and re-introduce myself to people I’ve already met.

 Me: “Hey, I’m Mark.
 Nice to meet you”

 Them: “Yeah Mark, I know.
 We met at Steve’s party last summer, also his wedding”

 Me: “Oh yeeeeah… so how have you been?”